Robinpig/Note/docs/CS/CN/TCP.md

 ### Detection of Congestion

+Methods for detecting congestion in TCP:

-In TCP, an assumption is made that a lost packet is an indicator of congestion, and that some response (i.e., slowing down in some way) is required.
+- a lost packet is an indicator of congestion
-We shall see that TCP has been this way since the late 1980s.
-Other methods for detecting congestion, including measuring delay and network-supported Explicit Congestion Notification (ECN), allow TCP to learn about congestion even before it has become so bad as to cause dropped packets.
+- measuring delay
+- network-supported Explicit Congestion Notification (ECN)

 > [!Note]
 >
 > In today’s wired networks, packet loss is caused primarily by congestion in routers or switches.
-With wireless networks, transmission and reception errors become a significant cause of packet loss.
+> With wireless networks, transmission and reception errors become a significant cause of packet loss.
 > Determining whether loss is due to congestion or transmission errors has been an active research topic since the mid-1990s when wireless networks started to attain widespread use.

-#### Slowing Down a TCP Sender

 One detail we need to address right away is just how to slow down a TCP sender.
 We saw that the Window Size field in the TCP header is used to signal a sender to adjust its window based on the availability of buffer space at the receiver.